Benign Lesions

 When a lesion has no malignant properties, it is considered benign.
 There are a number of benign lesions, including cysts, lipomas, ganglions and moles.

-These lesions do not necessarily require removal.
-However, for some people, surgical excision is preferred.
-This can be for cosmetic or comfort reasons, as they can catch on clothing or be irritating or even painful.
-The lesion is excised, and the wound edges are closed with sutures.
+These lesions do not always require removal.
+However, for some individuals, surgical excision may be considered.
+This is sometimes due to cosmetic concerns or discomfort, as lesions can catch on clothing or cause irritation.
+If excision is recommended, the lesion is carefully removed, and the wound edges are closed with sutures.

 What Can I Expect with a Benign Lesion Removal?